-Let’s talk about the trend towards the humanizing of brands.
+Let’s talk about the trend toward humanizing brands.
 Don’t know what we’re talking about?
-Well, just consider the shift towards nameless logos, for example.
+Well, just consider the shift to nameless logos, for example.

 Recently, we distributed this release for Mr. Cooper (formerly known as Nationstar Bank).
 This simply takes this same logic one step further.
 After all, who wants to bank with Nationstar when they can have a friendly relationship with Mr. Cooper (who sounds like your favorite high school teacher)?

-But what does this move towards brand humanization mean for digital communications?
+But what does this move toward brand humanization mean for digital communications?

 Because you can’t chat up everyone you want to do business with, your social posts, e-newsletters, site voice, image choices and other brand elements establish the personality, the anthropomorphized version, of your brand.